 - Tap “Last Seen” and then select either My Contacts, which lets only people in your contacts see your status or Nobody, which doesn’t let anyone see your status.

 #3) Backup and Restore WhatsApp conversations

 WhatsApp allows you to backup your conversations so you can transfer them to a new phone.
 This is handy considering how often people switch phones.
 Once you’ve backup up your conversations you can restore them on your new device.

 - In WhatsApp, go to Settings > Chats > Chat Backup

 - Tap Back Up Now.

 To restore chats from a backup, just download the WhatsApp app on a new device and open it.
-You’ll then be promoted to decide if you want to restore chats from the previous backup.
+You’ll then be prompted to decide if you want to restore chats from the previous backup.

 #4) Save WhatsApp Conversation As Text File

 A really cool feature of WhatsApp is that you can save conversations as a text file.
-This is great for record keeping purposes.
+This is great for record-keeping purposes.
 Here’s how to do it:

 - Open the chat for the individual or group.